 So, we’re just going to make a whole bunch of mistakes together.
 We’re going to be frustrated and confused together.
 We’re going to want to throw something at our screens together.
 And then, when we get through this together, you’ll suddenly realise that there is no “them” and that every “developer” is just an ordinary person who spends the majority of their time wondering what on earth is going on with their computer.
 Good developers are simply those that have a sense of humour and a certain kind of grit and determination.
 They also know how to ask clear questions which lead them to the code they most need to copy and paste into their own work.Preparation¶

 - Install MetaMask and create an Ethereum account.

-- Switch your network (at the top of the browser pop-up) to the ‘Rinkeby Test Network’.
+- Switch your network (at the top of the browser pop-up) to the ‘Goerli Test Network’.

-- Get Rinkeby ETH from the faucet by following these instructions.
+- Signup with Alchemy to get Goerli ETH by following these instructions.

 - Check that you have an up-to-date version of Chrome, Firefox, or Brave.

 NOTE: At the time the videos for this guild were recorded, the Rinkeby Testnet was being used.
 That testnet has now been deprecated by the Etherium Foundation.
 Whenever 'Rinkeby Testnet' or 'Rinkeby ETH' are mentioned in the recordings, simply translate this in your mind to 'Goerli Testnet' or 'Goerli ETH'.Application¶

 In this first lesson, we will take on 3 Ethernaut challenges: Fallback, Fallout, and Token.
 In order to do that, we’re going to need to cover some basics first.